-Figure 11: Chatbot Textbox
+Figure 11: Virtual Assistant Textbox

 6.3.5: Record Audio Interface Screens

 The Record Audio screen, Figure 12, shall display a circular button at the center of the screen that the user can tap to initiate the recording process.
 The screen shall also feature a timer that displays the length of the recording, starting at 00:00:00.
 During the recording process, Figure 13 shall display a square-shaped button that replaces the circular button, indicating that the recording is in progress.
 The timer shall begin counting up, indicating the duration of the recording, and a "Stop" button shall be displayed to allow users to end the recording at any time.
 Once the recording is stopped, Figure 14 shall display a preview of the recorded audio file, and two buttons shall be displayed at the bottom of the screen.
 A "Save" button shall be present to allow users to save the recorded audio file to the device's storage, and a "Cancel" button shall be present to discard the recording and return to the Record Audio screen.